mohamey/MillionSongDataset/README.md

 ### Further Work RE: Rating Variance
 Code now calculates variance of each users ratings and shows the mean rating for each item.
 Mean Ratings are pretty bad, mostly less than 2 for each item.
 This is probably due to an excess of 1s in input data.
 Not sure if this means if I should re-evaluate data preprocessing.
 Will probably try evaluating against spotify first

+## 13th of April
+Bug found!
+After users have been assigned to nyms and their songs mean ratings calculated, there are songs with only one user in the Nym who've listened to it.
+The issue is that sometimes this song is the most listened to song by the user, giving it a rating of 5 and a variance of 0.
+Current ranking metric gives it a score of 5/5, so it ends up scoring ridiculously high even though only one user has listened to the song.

+A possible solution is to only rank songs that a required number of users have listened to, like 25% of users.